-Beth English is director of the Liechtenstein Institute's Project on Women in the Global Community.
-She is also an instructor with Princeton University’s Prison Teaching Initiative.
-She received her Ph.D. from the College of William and Mary, where she was a Glucksman Fellow and Visiting Assistant Professor.
-She has also taught at the University of Pennsylvania.
+Beth English is director of the Liechtenstein Institute's Project on Gender in the Global Community.
+She is a lecturer in the Princeton Writing Program, and is also an instructor with Princeton University’s Prison Teaching Initiative.
+She received her Ph.D. from the College of William and Mary, where she was a Glucksman Fellow and Visiting Assistant Professor, and has taught at the University of Pennsylvania.
 Her research has been funded by the National Endowment for the Humanities.

-As director of the Project on Women in the Global Community, English oversees the Institute’s initiatives on Women, Peace and Security; Women’s Economic Security; Children and Armed Conflict; and Prevention of Sexual- and Gender-Based Violence.
+As director of the Project on Gender in the Global Community, English oversees the Institute’s initiatives on Women, Peace and Security; Women’s Economic Security; Children and Armed Conflict; and Prevention of Sexual- and Gender-Based Violence.
 Around these issues, English has organized and chaired several policy workshops, and frequently presents at symposia and conferences.
-Beginning in fall 2017, she will co-direct a student fellows program around the theme of "Gender, Law, and Security."
+She co-directs the Project's student fellows program, organized around the theme of "Gender, Law, and Security."

 (Ph.D., William and Mary, 2003)